 Stay Show Ready: Prepare for the Inevitable

 Now that she’s hit puberty, menstrual cramps, pain, and discomfort can be unbearable.
-Advil® Menstrual Pain is the #1 doctor recommended brand for menstrual pain.
-I run to my nearest Walmart and grab a bottle from the pain relief aisle to put in her dance bag.
+I run to my nearest Walmart and grab a bottle of Advil® Menstrual Pain from the pain relief aisle to put in her dance bag.
 As a dancer, it is very important that she can stay in control of her body.
-With no caffeine or antihistamines, Advil® Menstrual Pain won’t make her jittery or drowsy.
-When you grab your bottle, make sure you use as directed.
+With no caffeine or antihistamines, it won’t make her jittery or drowsy.

 Stay Show Ready: Practice, Practice, Practice